-1. Polar Vantage V Titan: The best Polar watch for triathletes
+Polar Vantage V2: The best Polar running watch

-2. Polar Vantage V: The best Polar watch for weight loss
+Polar Vantage V: A cheaper Polar running watch

-In terms of specs and features, this Polar watch is exactly the same as the Vantage V Titan above.
-That means it features a built-in GPS, it’s water-resistant (WR50), and it comes with Polar’s Recovery Pro tool.
+The Vantage V has built-in GPS, WR50 water resistance, and comes with Polar’s Recovery Pro tool.
 It also sports a heart rate sensor and allows you to monitor your running power, among other things.
 It’s packed with features and shows you lots of data, making it an ideal option for those looking to lose weight, whether that’s through running or any other type of training.

-3. Polar Vantage M: The best Polar watch for swimming
+Polar Vantage M: The best cheap Polar running watch

 This is the least powerful watch in Polar’s Vantage series, but it is still a very good one.
 Compared to the other two models, you lose out on the ability to check your running power.
 The device also doesn’t come with Polar’s Recovery Pro tool and sports a smaller battery that gets you 30 hours of continuous use instead of 40.
 These are the major differences, although there are a few other small ones as well.

 For the average athlete, this Polar watch offers everything you need and more.
-You get a built-in GPS, a heart rate monitor, an always-on color display, and water-resistance (WR30) that makes this a great watch for swimming.
-It’s a lot more affordable than the other two models in the series, costing around half as much as the Vantage V Titan.
+You get built-in GPS, a heart rate sensor, an always-on color display, and water resistance (WR30) making this a great watch for swimming.
+It’s a lot more affordable than the other two models in the series, costing around half as much as the Vantage V2.

-If the Vantage series is too pricey for you or you just don’t need all the fancy features it offers, the Ignite might be the Polar watch you’re looking for.
-It strikes a great balance between features and price and is a fantastic watch for fitness.
+If the Vantage series is too pricey for you or you don’t need all the running-specific features it offers, the Ignite might be the Polar watch you’re looking for.
+It strikes a great balance between features and price.

 The Polar Ignite has a simple and elegant design.
 It’s the thinnest and lightest watch the company has made to date, coming in at just 35g.
-You get a built-in GPS, a heart rate sensor, water-resistance (WR30), and the ability to track data in more than 100 activities.
-The battery isn’t as good as those of Polar’s more expensive models, but it’s still decent at a maximum of 17 hours.
+You get built-in GPS, a heart rate sensor, water-resistance (WR30), and the ability to track data in more than 100 activities.
+The battery isn’t as good as Polar’s more expensive models, but it’s still decent at a maximum of 17 hours with GPS usage.

-The watch offers guided breathing exercises and sports a single button, so using it is a breeze.
+The watch offers guided breathing exercises, too.
 It also tracks your sleep and can connect with your phone, so you’ll never miss a notification.